 We are raised in a culture soaked in fear.
 We are not really expected or required to be courageous.
-It is completely acceptable that we heed our fears.
-If we think about it at all, we tend to think of courage as an epic quality more relevant to characters facing make-believe, life-threatening situations in stories and games than it is to our day-to-day lives.
-These are some of the pervasive myths about courage that are disguised as wisdom to keep us safe; but actually, prevent us from living our best lives.
+It is completely acceptable that we heed our fears and anxieties.
+If we think about it at all, we tend to think of courage as an epic quality.
+More relevant to characters facing make-believe, life-threatening situations in stories and games than it is to our day-to-day lives.
+These are some of the pervasive myths about courage.
+They are disguised as wisdom to keep us safe; but actually, prevent us from living our best lives.

-Do we even understand what courage is?
-Courage is far from limited to extravagant heroics.
-“Doing anything outside our comfort zones is courageous,” Simon asserts, “Going for a goal, risking rejection, speaking about something that is really important to us – it’s all courage.
-In the words of Susan Jeffers: ‘Feeling the fear, and doing it anyway’ epitomizes courage.”
+If courage isn’t limited to super heroes and acts of bravery performed against all odds…What is it?
+Do we even understand it?
+Simon asserts that, “Doing anything outside our comfort zones is courageous.
+Persevering towards a goal, risking rejection, speaking about something that is really important to us – it’s all courage.
+In the words of Susan Jeffers, ‘Feeling the fear, and doing it anyway epitomizes courage.”

-The word courage may spark grand fireworks in our imaginations, but the reality is that courage is actually really effective in small doses.
-And, courage is often, simple.
+The word courage may spark grand fireworks in our imaginations.
+But the reality is that courage is actually really effective in small doses.

 That’s how we miss living the best possible version of our lives.